SpineEventEngine/delivery/simple-server/README.md

 This can be configured by setting a custom value (in bytes) to the `MAX_INBOUND_MESSAGE_SIZE` environment variable.
 Allowed values are in bounds from `1` to `Integer.MAX_VALUE` inclusive.

+# Stale shards auto release

+`LiquorShardRegistry` accepts `processingTimeout` upon which the registry can decide if a session is stale.
+The check is performed when a session is asked for picking up.
+If a gap between `session.whenLastPickedUp()` and `now()` is equal to or more than processingTimeout, the session is considered stale and can be picked up again.
+The fact of a session "auto-release" is logged to `WARNING` level.

+Processing timeout is read from `SHARD_PROCESSING_TIMEOUT` env variable.
+Number of seconds is expected there.
+By default, it is 0, which means that the stale-check is not performed at all.